AndrewwBC/AndrewwBC/README.md

 🎓 Technologist degree in Internet Systems at IFSul (Federal Institute of Rio Grande do Sul).

-🎓 I'm currently pursuing a master's degree in Natural Language Processing at UFPel (Federal University of Pelotas).
+🎓 I'm currently pursuing a master's degree in Computer Science at UFPel (Federal University of Pelotas).